Debt & Credit Help Bankruptcy

 1. Consolidate your debt

-Debt consolidation is the process of combining two or more debts into one.
-The most common debt consolidation method is using a loan to pay off all your debts to end up with this single loan to pay off.
+Debt consolidation combines two or more debts into one.
+The most common debt consolidation method involves using a loan to pay off all your debts, resulting in a single loan to pay off.

 A debt consolidation loan helps you manage your debt more easily and may give you a lower interest rate than what you had on your original debt.
 That’s why debt consolidation loans can help you with credit card debt by potentially providing you with a lower interest rate that is easier to manage.